 8. Every year, September 23rd is observed as the National Day of Saudi Arabia.
 On this day, King Abdulaziz established the Kingdom of Saudi Arabia.
 The day is a holiday too.
 Significant historical events took place on the day, and we celebrate it amid festivity.

 Similar other cue card topics that you should be able to answer with your preparation for this cue card topic:

 1. Describe an important day that you celebrate in your country.

-2. Describe a day which is important for our nation.
+2. Describe a day that is important for your nation.

-3. Describe a historic event you know about.
+3. Describe a historical event you know about.

 4. Describe a public holiday in your country.

 5. Describe a festival people in your country celebrate every year.